 Any time you get a recommendation to switch products or super funds — especially out of low-cost index-based investments — be critical and ask lots of questions.
 Make sure they explain:

-They may be doing it to create an unnecessary job for themselves as explained above.
+They may be doing it to create an unnecessary job for themselves so they can get ongoing fees from you, as explained above.

 If they are aligned with a financial institution, they may be getting incentives or in-house bonuses for recommending preferred products.